Eze’s effort not enough to save Queens Park Rangers from Brentford defeat | Goal.com

 Eze’s effort not enough to save Queens Park Rangers from Brentford defeat

-Eberechi Eze maintained his brilliant form, providing an assist in Queens Park Rangers’ 3-1 loss against Brentford in Monday’s Championship game.
+Eberechi Eze maintained his brilliant form, providing an assist in Queens Park Rangers’ 3-1 loss to Brentford in Monday’s Championship game.

-After helping his side stretch their unbeaten run to three games against Reading last Tuesday, the forward continued the form at Kiyan Prince Foundation Stadium.
+After helping his side stretch their unbeaten run to three games against Reading last Tuesday, the forward continued his form at Kiyan Prince Foundation Stadium.

-However, the 21-year-old’s effort could not save Mark Warburton’s men from suffering their fifth defeat this season.
+However, the 21-year-old’s efforts could not save Mark Warburton’s men from suffering their fifth defeat this season.

 Said Benrahma restored the lead to the visitors from the penalty spot before Watkins completed his brace.